icon

 Other information ATHLETE REPRESENTATIVE

 In August 2017 he was voted onto the International Fencing Federation [FIE] athletes' commission.
-In 2019 he began serving as a member of the athletes' committee of the Japanese Fencing Federation. (fencing-jpn.jp, 05 Dec 2019; fie.org, 04 Aug 2017)
+He has also served as chair of the Japanese Fencing Federation athletes' committee. (prtimes.jp, 30 Jan 2024; fie.org, 04 Aug 2017)

 AMBIDEXTROUS